 Engineering Innovation (EI) is an intensive four-week summer course that offers students in grades 9-12 rigorous opportunities to think and problem solve like an engineer.
 Engineering Innovation involves research, labs, quizzes, writing assignments and a final exam.
 Students who complete the course and earn an A or B on lab and final exams will be awarded three Johns Hopkins University credits.
 Engineering Innovation also amounts to 240 internship hours for students interested in accumulating such experience.

-Engineering Innovation takes place annually during June and July on Clark State's Leffel Lane campus.
-Classes in 2019 will run June 24-July 19.
+Engineering Innovation takes place annually during June and July on our Leffel Lane location.

 Applications are being accepted into Engineering Innovation program at Clark State will be free, however space is limited.
 If interested in applying, you will need to contact STEM programming manager to waive associated fees.